Train a custom model using the Sample Labeling tool

 Analyze a form

-Click on the Predict (light bulb) icon on the left to test your model.
-Upload a form document that you haven't used in the training process.
-Then click the Predict button on the right to get key/value predictions for the form.
+Select the Analyze (light bulb) icon on the left to test your model.
+Select source 'Local file'.
+Browse for a file and select a file from the sample dataset that you unzipped in the test folder.
+Then choose the Run analysis button to get key/value pairs, text and tables predictions for the form.
 The tool will apply tags in bounding boxes and will report the confidence of each tag.

 You can also run the Analyze API with a REST call.
 To learn how to do this, see Train with labels using Python.

 Depending on the reported accuracy, you may want to do further training to improve the model.
 After you've done a prediction, examine the confidence values for each of the applied tags.
-If the average accuracy training value was high, but the confidence scores are low (or the results are inaccurate), you should add the file used for prediction into the training set, label it, and train again.
+If the average accuracy training value is high, but the confidence scores are low (or the results are inaccurate), add the prediction file to the training set, label it, and train again.

 Save a project and resume later